TSABM/inbre-retina/README.md

 Finished going over each of the layer types.
 It seems to me for this project we are probably using labels, and layer most, as well as image, points, and shapes.
 Surface renders 3-d objects which is nice, but given we're probably using one 2-d image or several layers of a 2-d images I dont know if we'll need any 3-d rendering.
 Tracks could get used maybe, but its focus is on projecting the paths of moving objects and applying trails if I understand correctly, which probably wont be of much use here.
 Vectors could get used, but shapes will probably be more versatile for the job at hand given vectors limitations and lack of interactivity with the gui.

 Next topic will probably be types, as well as looking at the source code of the layers since so far I only have a high level understanding of how theyre used.
+Edit: Scratch that next part I think will probably be code of layers and how to make plugins.
+The built in types seem pretty bare bones.

 ## Day 4 5/31/2024